mortonalban0/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean, readable code that's easy to understand and maintain.
 Always keep in mind that you'll spend more time reading and modifying existing code than writing new ones.
 Therefore, invest in clarity today to save countless hours of debugging tomorrow.
 And remember, premature optimization is the root of all evil."

 In essence, this quote by Antoine de Saint-Exupéry and the principle against premature optimization championed by Donald Knuth emphasize the importance of clear, straightforward coding practices over complex, hard-to-read solutions that may seem efficient initially but can lead to headaches in the long run.

+# 2024-01-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most important and which can wait.
+By prioritizing your tasks in this way, you can make sure that you focus on the most critical aspects of your project first.
+2. Plan ahead: Always try to plan your projects in advance.
+Knowing what you need to do and when you want to have it done by can help to keep you on track and prevent last-minute panic.
+Break down your goals into smaller, manageable tasks and set deadlines for each one.
+3. Stay organized: Use project management tools, such as Trello or Asana, to track your progress and make notes on each task.
+Keeping your workspace clean and organized can also help improve your efficiency.
+When your environment is cluttered, your mind is more likely to become distracted and less focused.